 If Krishna is the Supreme Being, why isn't he mentioned in other religious traditions or scriptures?

 The concept of the existence of a Supreme Being is common to all religious traditions.
-That the Supreme Being is a Person is also a common notion, but information about precisely Who that Person is and what He does—when He's not creating this universe or interacting with people of this earth—is most deeply gone into in the Vedic writings of ancient India.
+That the Supreme Being is a Person is also a common notion, but exactly Who that Person is and what He does—when He's not creating this universe or interacting with people of this earth—is most comprehensively spoken about in the Vedic writings of ancient India.

 Qualities such as honesty, tolerance, mercy, austerity, nonviolence, charity, faith, and cleanliness are valued in all religious cultures, regardless of denomination.
 This sense of shared values suggests that the source of all religions is the same Absolute Truth, since religion itself refers to laws given by God and meant for governing human behavior.
 People's concepts of God may differ from culture to culture, but the source and aim of religion itself—the Supreme Being—is in fact the same Person.

 The Supreme Being reveals Himself selectively, according to time, place and circumstances.
 In the Bhagavad-gita, Krishna says that he doesn't show Himself to everyone; only to those whom He trusts aren't envious of Him.
 Envy of God, wanting His position for ourselves, is the underlying symptom of everyone's consciousness in this material world, which is often compared to a correctional facility for those who are averse to Krishna's supremacy.
 Krishna has His reasons for remaining personally aloof, just as a President doesn't habitually walk the halls of all the nation's prisons.